OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 problem using the OpenMDAO script interface.
-To get the most out of this tutorial, you should be familiar (though you don't have to be proficient) with the Python language and the concepts presented in :ref:`Overview-of-the-OpenMDAO-Framework`.
+To get the most out of this tutorial, you should be familiar (though you don't have to be proficient) with the Python language and the concepts presented in :ref:`Introduction-to-the-OpenMDAO-Framework`.
 You should understand the terms :term:`Component`, :term:`Assembly`, and :term:`Driver`.
 If you don't have much experience with Python, we recommend trying `Dive into Python
 <http://diveintopython.org/>`_.
 It is an excellent introduction to Python that